If you’re wondering, “how can I stand out from other job applicants online?” then this is the article for you.

 PROOF that this works:

-My friend at Tesla confirming it worked there, too:
+My friend at Tesla confirmed that it worked there, too:

 And here’s another great reason to use this “Value Video Method”:

 Now, this isn’t going to work everywhere… In my experience, the technique mentioned above will work best for start-ups, smaller businesses, etc. However, it may not work when applying to government jobs, large corporations, and very traditional businesses in industries like banking & finance, etc.

 So if this method doesn’t feel like it’ll work in your industry or job type, keep reading.
 Coming up, I’m going to share 8 more ways to get your resume noticed without having to send a video.

 2. Use networking instead of applying “cold”

 This is one of the best ways to not only get your job application seen, but maybe skip the whole job application process entirely.

 If you’re not already using networking in your career, it’s a big mistake.

 If you build your network and get introduced to employers and hiring managers directly… by people they know… you’re going to have their attention immediately.

 You may not even have to go through the painful process of applying online, depending on the size/structure of the company.